 What will you find here?

 The site is a comprehensive resource for students, staff and faculty of the FAS community on all matters related to AI.
-Our goal is to promote the key principles* of honesty, trust, fairness, respect, responsibility and courage are foundational to participation within the academic community.* We are committed to fostering these values within the university, and to offer guidance on navigating the offence resolution process.
+The values of honesty, trust, fairness, respect, responsibility and courage are foundational to participation within the academic community.* We are committed to fostering these values within the university, and to offer guidance on navigating the offence resolution process.

-- clarification of expectations and why AI is so important
+- what is expected of you and why integrity is important

-- resources that help develop good scholarly habits and avoid problems of academic misconduct
+- tips to develop good scholarly habits and avoid academic misconduct

 For Instructors & Staff: